ashimroyrupok/course-registration/Readme.md

-##  Questions

-- Add at least 3 Project features
+##  Let's know about our Course Resgistration Project feature
+ - You can'nt able to reapet one card in Bookmark
+ - Your total cradit hour is 20h.
+ - You can use this project in any Device

+___
+___

-- Discuss how you managed the state in your assignment project.
+## Now we are going to know how can i managed the state in this project.